jbrucker/guessing-game/README.md

 ## GameUI.fxml - user interface in JavaFX

-The (simple) user interface contains these components:
+The simple user interface contains these components:

 ![FXML UI](images/fxml-ui.png)

 The figure shows the name of each component, which is its "fx:id" used by JavaFX.
 You can view or modify this UI using *SceneBuilder*.

-The components are just Labels, Buttons, and one TextField arranged using a GridLayout.
+The components are Labels, Buttons, and one TextField arranged using a GridLayout.
 Each component has a few properties set, such as its "fx:id" and text alignment.

 To edit this file in Eclipse, right click on the file and choose "Open with SceneBuilder".
 You can also open the FXML file in a plain text editor and see what it looks like.